kingdane1/Project-1-ELK-JumpBox/README_D.A.md

 Load balancing ensures that the application will be highly , in addition to restricting distribued to the network.
 - Load balancers provide servers with security against attacks such as payloads be equally distrubuting traffic across servers on the network.
 One advantage of using a Jumpbox is to provide initial administrative sercurity when configuring your virtual network while reducing the risks of threats.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system loggs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __files__ and __system loggs__
+- _What does Filebeat watch for?_
-- _TODO: File beat logs files and loactions you specify. it pulls log events and sends it to
+__File beat logs files and loactions you specify. it gathers log events__
-- _TODO: What does Metricbeat record?_
+-  What does Metricbeat record?_
+__ from time to time Metricbeat collects metrics from the opersting systems and other running services on the server__

 The configuration details of each machine may be found below.